bintray/gradle-bintray-plugin/README.md

         //Optional version descriptor
         version {
-            name = '1.3-Final' //Bintray logical version name desc = 'optional, version-specific description'
+            name = '1.3-Final' //Bintray logical version name desc = //Optional - Version-specific description'
-            released  = 'optional, date of the version release' //2 possible values: date in the format of 'yyyy-MM-dd'T'HH:mm:ss.SSSZZ' OR a java.util.Date instance vcsTag = '1.3.0'
+            released  = //Optional - Date of the version release.
+2 possible values: date in the format of 'yyyy-MM-dd'T'HH:mm:ss.SSSZZ' OR a java.util.Date instance vcsTag = '1.3.0'
-            attributes = ['gradle-plugin': 'com.use.less:com.use.less.gradle:gradle-useless-plugin'] //Optional version-level attributes gpg {
+            attributes = ['gradle-plugin': 'com.use.less:com.use.less.gradle:gradle-useless-plugin'] //Optional version-level attributes
+            //Optional configuration for GPG signing
+            gpg {
                 sign = true //Determines whether to GPG sign the files.
 The default is false passphrase = 'passphrase' //Optional.
 The passphrase for GPG signing' }
-			mavenCentralSync {
+            //Optional configuration for Maven Central sync of the version mavenCentralSync {
             	sync = true //Optional (true by default).
 Determines whether to sync the version to Maven Central. user = 'userToken' //OSS user token
 		password = 'paasword' //OSS user password
 		close = '1' //Optional property.
 By default the staging repository is closed and artifacts are released to Maven Central.
 You can optionally turn this behaviour off (by puting 0 as value) and release the version manually.
 		}
         }
     }
 }